jazzlyj/dagster/README.md

 export DAGSTER_HOME=/local/mnt/dagster
 ```

-b) create a dagster.yaml file in DAGSTER_HOME.
+b) Configure the *dagster.yaml* file in DAGSTER_HOME.

 The Dagster instance defines the configuration that Dagster needs for a single deployment.

-All of the processes and services that make up a Dagster deployment should share a single instance config file, named dagster.yaml, so that they can effectively share information.
+All of the processes and services that make up a Dagster deployment should share a single instance config file, named *dagster.yaml*, so that they can effectively share information.

 _NOTE_ make sure the port number is up to date with the current port number of the node port for the service in K8s